Cold-Cache-417/clicky/README.md

 Update: April 27, 2026.

 Hi there!
-I'm Farza, the guy that made Clicky.
+I'm Luqman, the guy that made Clicky.

 The existing codebase remains open source.
 Tinker with it, make it yours, start a company out of it, do whatever you want I don't mind.
 But, for all the new stuff I'm hacking on, gonna keep it private.
-To get the latest Clicky, you can go [here](https://www.heyclicky.com/).

-I also tweeted about this [here](https://x.com/FarzaTV/status/2043402737828962489).

 Go crazy with this repo!!
 It's an MIT license.